dyno-might/dyno-might.github.io/_posts/2023-05-08-procrastination.md

 3. Put a big calendar on the wall.
 On days you do the thing, draw a smiley face.
 On days you fail, write "I AM A FAILURE".

 4. Standard writing advice is to just puke out a rough draft before you worry about editing.
 This is impossible for me because Jim does not shut up.
-By *far* the best solution I've found is the [evil writing website](https://en.wikipedia.org/wiki/The_Most_Dangerous_Writing_App) where if you stop typing for 5 seconds everything is permanently deleted and Jim shrieks in pain.
+By *far* the best solution I've found is an [evil writing website](https://en.wikipedia.org/wiki/The_Most_Dangerous_Writing_App) where if you stop typing for 5 seconds everything is permanently deleted and Jim shrieks in pain.

 **Work on the thing with others.** Say you want to be a musician and you start a band.
 This does a lot.
 It makes writing songs and practicing more fun.
 It also—via a new social commitment—makes *not* writing songs and not practicing more painful.
 And it provides social proof to Jim: when he sees your friends spending their time trying to land a record deal, he concludes it can't be *that* stupid.